ShafayetAhmad/DSA_Practice/src/Searching_Algorithms/Binary_Search/Learn/README.md

 14. Exponential Search
 15. Interpolation Search
 16. Ternary Search
+17. Search in 2d Array Sorted row-wise and column-wise
+18.

 > Note: I will be linking a dedicated blog post for each of these variations, providing detailed explanations and implementation examples.